hsci-r/finnish-media-scrapers/README.md

 example: `fms-query-is -f 2020-02-16 -t 2020-02-18 -o is-sdp.csv -q SDP` + `fms-fetch-open -i is-sdp.csv -o is-sdp` + `fms-html-to-text-is -o is-sdp-output is-sdp`

+## Using fms-post-filter script

+For example, after collecting texts from Helsingin Sanomat with the exampla above, run:
+`fms-post-filter -i hs-sdp.csv -t hs-sdp-output/ -o hs-sdp-filtered.csv -q SDP`

+where `-i` parameter specifies the query output file, `-t` the folder name to search extracted texts, `-o` the output filename and `-q` search word to filter.

+There is also an option `-ci` for configuring the case-insensitiveness (default false).

 ## Contact

 For more information on the scrapers, please contact associate professor [Eetu Mäkelä](http://iki.fi/eetu.makela).